ydaniv/backbone-ws/README.md

 * **sync** - If `true` the base `.sync()` method will be replaced to use `.send()` for transport.
 Can be opted out by providing `{ xhr: true }` in options.
 Default: `false`.
 * **reopen** - If `true` the instance will attempt to reconnect automatically on `close`.
 Default: `true`.
 * **reopenTimeout** - The timeout in milliseconds to use before reconnecting.
 Default: `3000`.
+* **retries** - The number of consecutive times the WS instance will attempt to reopen the connection once it closes.
+This counter is reset once a connection is successfully opened.
+Default: `3`.
 * **debug** - If `true` will log to console all events and in/out-going data (`open`/`message`/`close`/`error`/`send`).
 Default: `false`.

 Helper options for creating custom API integrations, you can set these options for attributes that